Frr-z/rbxmx-to-rojo/README.md

 # RBXMX to Rojo Converter

 A desktop application to convert Roblox files (RBXMX, RBXLX, RBXM, RBXL) to Rojo projects.
+Made with Github Copilot.
+*P.S.: at the moment it only works with RBXMX

 ## Features